- Planning Home

 - Natural Resources

 - Building Department

 Neighborhood Association Program

-Lake Oswego's neighborhood association program began in 1974 with the development of the original comprehensive plan and are one of the officially recognized channels for citizen participation in Lake Oswego.
+Lake Oswego's neighborhood association program began in 1974 with the development of the original comprehensive plan.
+Neighborhood Associations are an officially recognized channel for citizen participation in land use planning in Lake Oswego.

 Today, there are 24 recognized neighborhood associations in Lake Oswego.
 These volunteer organizations bring neighbors together to improve the livability of Lake Oswego's neighborhoods.
 Neighborhood members elect boards to represent their views before the Planning Commission, City Council and other public bodies and to maintain ongoing communications with City government.
 The role of neighborhood associations and the process for recognition by the City Council is defined in the Citizen Involvement Guidelines.